chicio/chicio.github.io/_posts/2019-08-03-html-javascript-to-native-communication-ios.md

 </html>
 ```

-One important note to thing: `window.webkit.messageHandlers` is expose on the `window` as a global only when your page is displayed on a iOS device inside a `WKWebView`.
+One important thing to note: `window.webkit.messageHandlers` is expose on the `window` as a global object only when your page is displayed on a iOS device inside a `WKWebView`.
 This means that if you're planning to show your webpage with this kind of binding also on other platform, you will need to implement a guard on the `webkit.messageHandlers` object.
 You can find the complete example in this [github repository](https://github.com/chicio/Explore-WKScriptMessageHandler "WKScriptMessageHandler github repository").

 #### Conclusion